condense9/hark-lang/guide/src/vm/design.md

 halts, and automatically *continues* when `y` is finished being computed.

-**Portability**: Two implementations of this VM exist so far—local and AWS Lambda, but there's no reason Teal couldn't run on top of (for example) Kubernetes ([See Issue #8][2]).
+**Portability**: Two implementations of this VM exist so far—local and AWS Lambda, but there's no reason Hark couldn't run on top of (for example) Kubernetes ([See Issue #8][2]).